 When Roger Daltrey Punched Keith Moon and Got Fired by the Who

-While violence is hardly ever a desired outcome in a dispute, the incident ultimately bred a positive result.
+Violence isn't the desired outcome in a dispute, but this particular incident led to a positive result.

 The Day Rolling Stones Co-Founder Brian Jones Was Found Dead